arosenbach/KataTrainReservation/README.md

 {"train_id": "express_2000", "booking_reference": "75bcd15", "seats": ["1A", "1B"]}
 ```

-If it is not possible to find suitable seats to reserve, the service should instead return an empty list of seats and an empty string for the booking reference.
+If it is not possible to find suitable seats to reserve, the domain.service should instead return an empty list of seats and an empty string for the booking reference.

 ### Booking Reference Service

-You can get a unique booking reference using a REST-based service.
-For test purposes, you can start a local service using the provided code in the "booking_reference_service" folder.
-You can assume the real service will behave the same way, but be available on a different url.
+You can get a unique booking reference using a REST-based domain.service.
+For test purposes, you can start a local domain.service using the provided code in the "booking_reference_service" folder.
+You can assume the real domain.service will behave the same way, but be available on a different url.

 Install [node](https://nodejs.org/en/download/), then run: